The Solent Forum

 Clean waters are important for safe recreational bathing and watersports.
 Access to clean bathing waters provide restorative physical and psychological benefits to users and positive impacts for local businesses through increased trade.

 A designated bathing beach is an area of a natural or artificially constructed pond, lake, stream, river, bay, tidal waters, ocean or other body of fresh or salt water, which is used for bathing and swimming purposes.
 Swimfo allows you to look up details of a designated bathing water by name or location including information on water quality.
+Southern Water's Rivers and Seas Watch map allows you to see rela time data on Combined Sewer Overflows.

 The safety and quality of designated bathing beaches and beaches can be reduced by the presence of harmful bacteria.
 Escherichia coli and intestinal enterococci can cause illness if ingested, and they are used as indicators of faecal pollution from humans, livestock and wildlife.
 Poor livestock waste management and raw sewage discharge into water bodies contributes to the presence of these bacteria in bathing waters.